Documentation Index

 --profile, -p

-Use a named profile (built-in or from ~/.config/nono/profiles/).
+Use a named profile (from installed packs or ~/.config/nono/profiles/).

 nono run --profile claude-code -- claude